ices-eg/wg_WGEEL/Misc/data_call_2020/readme.md

 ## IE (Ireland)

-Data call sent to ICES in time
+Data call sent to ICES in time, one update file sent straight to Cédric and put to the wgeel folder.

 ### annex 1